-Universities allocate bonus points for different circumstances.
-Examples include students with strong performance in HSC subjects, students who live or attend school in an area defined by the university and students who have applied for consideration through Educational Access Schemes.
+Universities allocate bonus points in different circumstances.
+Examples include students with strong performance in HSC subjects, students who live or attend school in an area decided by the university and students who have applied for consideration through Educational Access Schemes.

 For most Year 12 applicants, your selection rank for university entrance is your ATAR.
-However, if universities allocate bonus points to you for a particular preference, then your selection rank for that preference ATAR + bonus points.
-As the bonus points schemes for each university, and often for each course at the same university, are different then your selection rank can be different for each course you list in your course preferences.
+However, if universities allocate bonus points to you for a particular preference, then your selection rank for that preference includes ATAR plus bonus points.
+As the bonus point schemes for each university, and often for each course at the same university are different, then your selection rank can be different for each course you list in your course preferences.